Munster Senior Hurling Championship: Knockout format (1888–2017)

 Between 1888 and 2017 the Munster Championship was a knockout tournament whereby once a team was defeated they were eliminated from the championship.
 In the early years the pairings were drawn at random and there was no seeding.
 Each match was played as a single leg.
 If a match ended in a draw there was a replay.
 Drawn replays were settled with extra time; however, if both sides were still level at the end of extra time a second replay took place and so on until a winner was found.
 Extra-time was eventually adopted in the event of a draw for all championship games except the final.

 The dominance of Cork and Tipperary eventually led to both these teams being placed on opposite sides of the championship draw.
 This was later viewed as a mean of penalising the other teams.
 While it might be possible to beat one of these teams it was deemed near impossible to beat the two strongest teams in the province in a single championship season.
 This practice was eventually abolished with a return to the open draw in which three of the five teams automatically qualified for the semi-final stage of the championship.
 Two other teams played in a lone quarter-final with the winner joining the other three teams at the semi-final stage.

 Current Format

 In 2017, the majority delegates voted to restructure the championship once again.
 The new format led to the introduction of the round robin within the championship and the creation of the Joe McDonagh Cup.

 Group stage: There are five teams in the Munster Championship.
-During the course of a season (from May to June) each team plays the others once (a single round-robin system) for a total of four games.
+During the course of a season (in April and May) each team plays the others once (a single round-robin system) for a total of four games.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points.
-The top two teams in the group contest the Munster final with the third-placed team qualifies to the All-Ireland preliminary quarter-finals.
-The fourth-placed team are eliminated from the championship and the 5th placed team may be relegated to the Joe McDonagh Cup.
+The top two teams in the group contest the Munster final with the third-placed team qualifies for the All-Ireland quarter-finals.
+The fourth-placed team are eliminated from the championship and the 5th placed team may be relegated to the Joe McDonagh Cup — if a Munster team win that competition, something that has yet to happen.